 Enrichment activities outside school

 At CCHSG we aim to provide a challenging and stimulating education for all students to help them achieve their full potential.
 In addition to the curriculum subjects studied a wide range of extra curricular activities are also available at lunch times and after school.
-Teachers will identify links with their subject beyond the classroom so that students are able to follow up and develop further.
-In addition there are reputable external providers of enrichment activities; day long master classes, residential weekends and summer schools that you may want to consider.
+Teachers will identify additional opportunities relevant to their subject beyond the classroom so that students are able to follow up and develop further.
+In addition there are reputable external providers of enrichment activities; day long master classes, residential weekends and summer schools that you may want to consider for your daughter.

 University of East Anglia